God Did: Critical reception

-Clash called the album a "bombastic return from the hip-hop high-roller".
-Dani Blum of Pitchfork described the project as a "bogged-down album" in which "some of the album’s most appealing melodies and hooks seem more incidental than intentional, the logical outcome of combining stars and beats, then backing away".
+However, Clash also called the album a "bombastic return from the hip-hop high-roller".
+Dani Blum of Pitchfork described the project as a "bogged-down album" in which "some of the album's most appealing melodies and hooks seem more incidental than intentional, the logical outcome of combining stars and beats, then backing away".
 Blum characterized DJ Khaled as incompetent to harness "the power of collaboration to push artists beyond their comfort zones", with the exception of the title track with Jay-Z, which was praised as "ambitious".
+On Metacritic, based on 6 reviews, the album received a score of 43, the lowest of Khaled's career.